-Serbia mining: Coal and TPPs produce 70% of electricity, Kolubara mines prepares for modernization and investment cycle in new 700MEUR Radljevo project13.
-November 2013. / Mining
+Serbia mining: Coal and TPPs produce 70% of electricity, Kolubara mines prepares for modernization and investment cycle in new 700MEUR Radljevo project, Mining

 Serbian energy balance is primarily managed by thermal power plants producing almost 70% of electricity coming from lignite coal.
 Biggest coal mine Kolubara prepares for modernization and investment cycle.
 One of the most important investment in the future in Serbia will be opening of the lignite coal open pit mine “Radljevo” in the Kolubara coal basin, said Igor Smiljkovic, deputy director for commercial affairs in MB “Kolubara”, during presentation on the Third International Conference on the Mineral resources.